JackSlateur/backurne/README.md

 - External custom processing via hooks.
 - LVM support: backup's lvs are detected and mapped (if possible) for further exploration.
 See below.
 - vmware support: vmfs are detected and supported.
 Each vmdk are also mapped and mounted.
 See below.
+- Microsoft dynamic disks support: each logical disk will be mapped and mounted.
+See below.
 - VM tracking, for those who uses a single Proxmox cluster with multiple Ceph backend.

 Encryption and compression at rest are also seamlessly supported via Bluestore OSDs (see https://ceph.com/community/new-luminous-bluestore/)